Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 - Inhibition of saliva and gastric juice secretion → dry mucous membranes

 - Reduced intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. motility → constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
-In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues., bloating
+In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues., Flatulence

 - Urinary retention due to detrusor relaxation

-Scopolamine also has a strong central sedative effect and can lead to disorientation, impaired consciousness and comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+Scopolamine also has a strong central depressant effect and can lead to Disorientation, impaired consciousness, and comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..
 Atropine primarily has peripheralPeripheral refers to areas located outside the central part of a system or body.
-In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. effects, but also has CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. effects in toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses.
+In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. effects, but in toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. doses, it also has CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.) effects.

 Specific effect in dogs